s3974243/s3974243.github.io/project-idea.markdown

 <a id="description_link"><font size="+3">Description</font></a>

-RemNote.
-RemNote's Frontend Plugin API allows a plugin to be embedded into a user's document.
+RemNote's Frontend Plugin API allows a website to be embedded in RemNote.

 <a id="tools_link"><font size="+3">Tools and Technologies</font></a>

 To create this plugin, three main pieces of software are required.
 RemNote's API, a TTS software, and a voice recognition software.
-I will use <a href="https://github.com/marytts/marytts">Mary TTS</a>and <a href="https://github.com/kaldi-asr/kaldi">the Kaldi Speech Recognition Toolkit</a>for the latter two respectively.
+I will use <a href="https://github.com/marytts/marytts">Mary TTS</a> and <a href="https://github.com/kaldi-asr/kaldi">the Kaldi Speech Recognition Toolkit</a> for the latter two respectively.
 These are both open source and can function in web clients
 Each user will have to have a capable computer equipped with both a microphone and speaker (or some other form of audio output).

 <a id="skills_link"><font size="+3">Skills Required</font></a>